Madelene/100-days-of-code/log.md

 ** Today's Progress**:
 - Going to a meetup about TDD using Python
+- Learned about user authentication/authorization in Django

 **Thoughts:**
 - I don't think we'll test much at the job, but I feel like I can learn more about python by going to this meetup!
+- I like how straightforward everything seems to be with python and django